-The World War Two Thames Navy forts where the first forts to be set in place in the North Sea, and Sealand at the time known as fort U1 was the very first of them.
-Designed by Guy Maunsell the fort was put in place on the Rough sands to guard the approaches to the Thames Estuary and the entrance to Harwich harbour, some eight miles away.
+The World War Two Thames Navy forts where the first forts to be set in place in the North Sea and Sealand at the time known as Fort U1 was the very first of them.
+Designed by Guy Maunsell the fort was put in place on the Rough Sands to guard the approaches to the Thames Estuary and the entrance to Harwich harbor, some eight miles away.

 Lord Mountbatten watching from a nearby frigate gave orders that future forts were to be sunk in place without crew.

 The Fortress being towed into position with a full crew on deck 1942